Jymit/raxTooling/README.md

 - The python kind
 - `./simpleHTTPServer.sh 9998`

-*hashMe.sh*
-- get MD5, sha1 and sha256 of input

 *sqlmap*
 - v1.2.11.19#dev
 - sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.

+**Under construction**
+*base2ascii.sh*
+- First iteration was to make the code short and sweet like a Cannoli
+- Will move to a one liner, such as `./base2ascii.sh someBase64HEre`
+- Also for the other way around Ascii to Base64, Hex, etc.

+*hex2ascii.sh*
+- As per above

+*hashMe.sh*
+- get MD5, sha1 and sha256 of input

+*unshortMe.sh*
+- Take a shortened URL, to get an unshortened URL